 CEUs/Hours Offered: AOTA/0.1 Introductory, Category 3: Professional Issues - Other; CE Broker/1.0 Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Direct Client/patient Services In Occupational Therapy (SC), CE Broker #20-664122; IACET/0.1; NBCOT PDUs/1.25 Beginner, Rehabilitation; RESNA/0.1 Introductory

-- After this course, participants will be able to list some tips for starting a successful business in designing, fabricating, and marketing assistive devices.
+- After this course, participants will be able to list some tips for starting a successful business in designing, fabricating, and marketing assistive devices and discuss a business model.

-- After this course, participants will be able to describe many self-help devices available.
+- After this course, participants will be able to describe many self-help devices available and describe the history of their development.

 - After this course, participants will be able to briefly describe AMBUCS and RESNA and their origins.